xuwang/aws-hugo/README.md

 ## Create a Hugo website generator on AWS Lambda with Terraform

+It's all about infrastructure codification.
 This project demonstrates how to use [Terraform](https://www.terraform.io/intro/index.html) to manage AWS resources needed to create Hugo static website using AWS Lambda service.

 Resources managed are:

-* Source, destination and log buckets on AWS, bucket policies, static websites configuration
+* Source, destination and log buckets on AWS, buckets's policies, static website configuration
 * Lambda function, IAM role and policies
 * Lambda S3 trigger
+* Route53 record for static website pointing to the S3 bucket

 This tutorial uses content and ideas from a number of open source projects.
 See [Acknowledgements](#Acknowledgements) for details.